-Jerome Frost is Chair of Arup’s UK, Middle East, India, and Africa (UKIMEA) region, leading a 6,500-strong team.
+Jerome Frost is Chair of Arup’s UK, India, Middle East, and Africa (UKIMEA) businesses, leading a 7000-strong team.
 His focus is on sustainable development, shaping more inclusive, safe, and resilient communities, infrastructure, and cities.

 He joined Arup in 1997 working for six years in urban planning, economic development and regeneration.
-After an eight-year interval working for English Partnerships and the Olympic Delivery Authority, he re-joined Arup and has since occupied a number of leadership roles including the head of the 2,000 strong UKIMEA Consulting Sector and a member of Arup’s Group Board member spearheading its global Cities Strategy.
+After an eight-year interval working as Head of the National Consultancy Unit for English Partnerships (now Homes England) and the Olympic Delivery Authority, he re-joined Arup in 2012 and has since occupied a number of leadership roles including the head of the 2,000 strong UKIMEA Consulting Sector and a member of Arup’s Group Board spearheading its global Cities Strategy.
 In 2012, he was made an Officer of the Order of the British Empire in recognition of his services to urban regeneration.